OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 ## Zephaniah 3:1

-> Woe to her who is rebellious and defiled,
+> Alas for her who is rebellious and unclean,
-> The tyrannical city!
+> The oppressive city!

 ## Zephaniah 3:2

-> She obeyed no voice,
+> She listened to no voice,
-> She accepted no discipline.
+> She accepted no correction.
-> She did not trust in the Lord,
+> She did not place her trust in the Lord,
-> She did not approach her God.
+> She did not draw near to her God.

 ## Zephaniah 3:3